lisajamhoury/The-Body-Everywhere-and-Here-2021/syllabus.md

 ### Class Examples

+Important!
+All of the examples below are hosted on glitch.
+In order for them to work you will need to add the ip address of the Kinectron app that you want to connect to.
+Open the code [on glitch here](https://glitch.com/edit/#!/body-ewah-2021).
+Go to **examples > week3**.
+For each **sketch.js** file [add your ip address](https://kinectron.github.io/#/api/getting-started?id=_2-create-an-instance-of-kinectron)
 - Example 1 — Key Feed | [Code](examples/week3/3_1_key) | [Live preview](https://body-ewah-2021.glitch.me/examples/week3/3_1_key)
 - Example 2 — Depth Feed | [Code](examples/week3/3_2_depth) | [Live preview](https://body-ewah-2021.glitch.me/examples/week3/3_2_depth)
 - Example 3 — Depth Key Feed | [Code](examples/week3/3_3_depthkey) | [Live preview](https://body-ewah-2021.glitch.me/examples/week3/3_3_depthkey)